mildsunrise/emucore/README.md

    This includes threads / synchronization, memory management, I/O, etc. Some simple/essential syscalls like `mmap`, `sbrk` or even `write` may be implemented in the future.

+ - Multithreading can't be emulated, and calls might fail or stall waiting for a mutex that was locked at the time of crash.

+   To remediate, there's an option to patch `pthread_mutex_*` and similar calls to bypass locks.
+It won't magically make whatever data is protected by them consistent, but you can try.
+   In the future, we could explore things like: emulating some threads a bit until a mutex is unlocked.

- - Another inherent limitation of emulating a core file is that QEMU (the base for Unicorn) cannot emulate certain instruction sets like AVX2.
+ - Another inherent limitation of emulating a core file is that the emulated code may use ISA extensions that are unsupported or buggy.
+At the time of this writing, this has been a problem with AVX2.

    In normal emulation, the code would check the supported features first and use code paths involving supported instructions.
-However when emulating a core file, that autodetection has probably already been done and if your software / hardware supports this instructions, it's probable you'll hit invalid instruction errors.
+However when emulating a core file, that autodetection has probably already been done and if your software / hardware supports these instructions, it's probable you'll hit invalid instruction errors.

-   This isn't a big issue since code doesn't usually use these extensions, at least not the kind of code you'd want to emulate with EmuCore.
-The exception is libc: glibc has AVX2 implementations for string functions.
+   This isn't a big issue since code doesn't usually use extensions, at least not the kind of code you'd want to emulate with EmuCore.
+The exceptions are libc and the dynamic linker: glibc has e.g. AVX implementations for string functions.
 This is worked around by looking through its symbols and patching `_avx2` functions with a JMP to their `_sse2` siblings.
-It's reliable enough, but won't work if your libc is stripped.
+It's reliable enough, but won't work if your libc/ld is stripped.

 ## Wishlist